arkarn2020/hooks_basics/README.md

             }
         }, [input])

-  > 1. effect (anything related to component/app)
+  > 1.  effect (anything wwith respect to app)
+  >
-  >    > by default runs after every re-render of component (or when state changes)
+  > by default runs after every re-render of component (or whenever state changes
+  >
   > 2.  cleanup (function) `OPTIONAL`
+  >
-  >    > to stop memory leak(like addition of eventlisteners) we have to cleanup resources else it will be a mess in large app
+  > to stop memory leak(like addition of eventlisteners) we have to cleanup resources else it will be a mess in large app

-  > 3. input (dependency parameter)
+  > 3. input (dependency parameter) `OPTIONAL`
+  >
-  >    > an array of dependency based on which side effect will run
+  > an array of dependency based on which side effect will run

         [ ]

-  > > > a) if it's empty effect will run only once at initial rendering of component.
+  > > a) if it's empty effect will run only once at initial rendering of component.

         [somestateVariable]

-  > > > b) if present, effect will run if somestateVariable changes its state/value inside component
+  > > b) if present, effect will run if somestateVariable changes its state/value inside component

 3. Conditional rendering using react hooks